Business and Human Rights

 Labor–Management Discussions

+Kawasaki employs a union shop system, meaning that all general employees are members of the labor union.
 While the right to collective bargaining is recognized in our labor agreement, Kawasaki has seen no collective dispute actions over the past 40 years.
 This is because both parties strive, in principle, to reach amicable resolutions by holding labor-management meetings (on an as-needed basis) in good faith before collective bargaining begins, with respect to such matters as corporate cost-cutting actions and significant changes in labor conditions is to take place.
 In addition, Kawasaki has concluded a labor agreement with the labor union and actively exchanges views with the union via a range of regular meetings.
 These include meetings of the Corporate Management Council (at least twice a year Company-wide, and at least twice a year at internal companies) to explain our corporate management policies and state of management; the Safety and Health Council (at least once a year) to explain basic policies on safety and health; the Regional Safety and Health Committee (at least once a month) to deliberate on measures for preventing hazards and health impediments to employees; and the Company-wide Environmental Preservation Committee (once a year) to explain Company measures related to environmental preservation.

 Initiatives to Prevent Human Rights Abuses in Defense-related Businesses

 Aware of the CSR obligations attendant to involvement in national security-related businesses, we formulated corporate ethics-based in-house rules regarding the provision of products and services.
 In addition to ensuring compliance with laws and regulations associated with security trade and export control, these corporate ethics-based rules are designed to help employees judge the propriety of how purchasers put our products and technologies to actual use and thereby prevent such products and technologies from being used in unintended manners.
+Furthermore, the Kawasaki Group Code of Conduct states that “We do not provide products and technologies for unethical purposes of use” and requires that Group members be aware of the ethical responsibilities associated with the provision of Group products and technologies.

 Human Rights Due Diligence

+The Kawasaki Group established a human rights due diligence process based on the Kawasaki Group Policy on Human Rights with the objective of identifying, preventing, and mitigating adverse impact on human rights resulting from our corporate activities.
+When necessary, we take corrective action with full responsibility.
 Specifically, we assess the impact of identified human rights risks based on the Group’s business activities and endeavor to take appropriate action to prevent and mitigate human rights risks based on the results.
-We also conduct ongoing monitoring including follow-up surveys relating to the status of implementation of corrective action and ongoing impact assessments of human rights risks.
+We also conduct ongoing monitoring including follow-up surveys relating to the status of implementation of corrective actions and ongoing impact assessments on human rights risks.

 Human Rights Risk Assessments and Impact Assessments

+In fiscal 2018, the Kawasaki Group implemented human rights risk assessments and impact assessments of its main businesses in cooperation with the U.S.-based nonprofit Business for Social Responsibility (BSR).
 In implementing these risk assessments and impact assessments, Kawasaki referenced international rules and principles regarding human rights, namely, the Universal Declaration of Human Rights, the ILO Declaration on Fundamental Principles and Rights at Work, the International Bill of Human Rights, and the United Nations Guiding Principles on Business and Human Rights.

 Scope of Human Rights Risk Assessments and Impact Assessments (businesses, value chains, countries and regions, stakeholder groups)